sldimitrov/english_learning_system/README.md

 ## *V.* Postscript
 Enourmous recognition is what my classmate and friend Zeyneb deserves.
 He was the girl that gave me the inspiration of thinking outside the box and write my new words into simple and easy-understandable sentences.
-In fact this was first light of the fire that this project reproduce in my hearth at current date.
+With this first light i managed to light a fire then warm myself in the cold winter days.
+Sometimes I gave all of my energy just to make another feature but it was all worth it.
+Now i can give the world what it needs the most - the desire to help others.
 So... thank you very, very much Zeyneb!

 Fork the repository and free to show imagination - change the script.
 * express yourself